Following system colour scheme Selected dark colour scheme Selected light colour scheme

 This syntax increases coupling

 We recognise that, as ever, all syntax has the potential for misuse and so should be applied judiciously to improve codebases.
-In this case, if a parameter and its value have the same semantics in both contexts, that may suggest that using this new syntax is appropriate and will help ameliorate the risk of unintentional desynchronisation which harms readability.
+In this case, if a parameter and its value have the same semantics in both contexts, that suggests that using this syntax is appropriate and will help ameliorate the risk of unintentional desynchronisation which harms readability.

-However, if the two variables have different semantics, that may suggest that this feature should not be used to encourage consistency or even that they should be renamed.
+However, if the two variables have different semantics, that suggests that this feature should not be used (since it encourages consistency) or perhaps that one or both of the variables should be renamed.

 As with any other language feature, the programmer should exercise their own judgement about whether it is prudent to use it in any given context.
-We do not recommend enforcing a rule to use the feature in all cases where it may be applicable.
+We do not recommend enforcing a rule to use the feature in all cases where it may be applicable, such as via lint rules or style guides.

-As described above, we propose that a reasonable rule of thumb would be to use this in cases where a parameter and its argument have the same semantics in order to reduce unintentional desynchronisation without causing inappropriate coupling.
+As described in This syntax increases coupling, we propose that a reasonable rule of thumb would be to use this in cases where a parameter and its argument have the same semantics in order to reduce unintentional desynchronisation without causing inappropriate coupling.

 Using a plain text editor